Skip to main content Skip to footer

 Try monday CRM

-Building your sales opportunity management system
+How to build your sales opportunity management system

-Step 1: Map your existing sales workflow
+Step 1: map your existing sales workflow

 Document how sales actually happens today, not the idealized version in your sales methodology.
 Shadow different reps through complete deal cycles, including SDR activities, noting every touchpoint, decision point, and handoff.
 Watch for variations — top performers often do things differently, and those patterns are worth copying.